 Regarding outreach efforts, as previously mentioned, the Endowment conducted a study to assess the feasibility of a softwood lumber research and promotion program.
 According to the BRC, at the beginning of the study (early 2008), in-depth interviews were conducted among North American softwood lumber industry leaders to explore the level of interest in a generic promotion program to help grow the market for softwood lumber.
-A sample of 35 companies was selected which was intended to reflect various levels of size and ownership types.
+The Endowment interviewed 35 companies, which included a cross section of various levels of size and ownership types within the softwood lumber industry.
 Of the 35 companies surveyed, 86 percent by number representing 54 percent of the volume favored exploring a mandatory promotion program for softwood lumber.

 In early 2009, the BRC was formed and began a comprehensive process to develop a program.
 According to the BRC, its membership is diverse and represents 44 percent of softwood lumber shipments within the U.S. market.
 Efforts were made to inform various associations throughout the country through presentations at their meetings.
+Articles and notices were also published in various newspapers and newsletters about the proposed program.